BestTimesToVisit.com Logo

 safety

 Be aware of your surroundings, especially in the Downtown Eastside.
-While Vancouver is generally safe, this area has a higher concentration of social issues.
-Stick to well-lit, populated streets, and you'll be fine exploring the rest of the city.
+While Vancouver is generally safe, this area has a high concentration of social issues.
+Stick to well-lit, populated areas, and you'll be perfectly fine exploring the rest of the city.

 packing